 Gaining market share via referrals and customer satisfaction can increase your company’s revenue without increasing marketing expenses.
 After all, as an iPhone owner, you’ll be much less likely to choose a shiny new Samsung over another iPhone since you can transfer all your phone data into a new iPhone in a click.

 Appealing to new demographics goes hand in hand with building new products and features.
-Watch out for market gaps your competitors might not be serving and see if there’s an opportunity for you to serve this audience.
+Watch out for market gaps your competitors miss and look for opportunities to serve this audience.

 The best example is McDonald’s’ expanding healthy menu options that show how the brand tries to tackle the growing market of customers who prefer to eat healthy.

 Another way to increase market share is by acquiring competitors.
-Of course, this is a play for larger companies with enough capital to make this happen.
-A company taps into the acquired firm’s existing customer base and reduces the number of companies fighting for the same market.
+Of course, this is a play for larger companies with plenty of capital.
+With acquisitions, you can tap into the acquired firm’s existing customer base and reduce the number of companies fighting for the same market.

 Facebook’s acquisition of Instagram and WhatsApp is the most striking example here, as the company now owns the four most downloaded apps of the decade.